eslint/eslint/docs/src/extend/shareable-configs.md

 }
 ```

 The module name can also be customized, just note that when using [scoped modules](https://docs.npmjs.com/misc/scope) you cannot omit the `eslint-config-` prefix.
 Doing so results in package naming conflicts, and thus often in resolution errors.
-For example, if you have a package named `@scope/eslint-config-myconfig`, the configuration should be specified as:
+For example, if you have a package named `@scope/eslint-config-myconfig`, the configuration must be specified as:

 ```json
 {